briansmith337/zulip/templates/zerver/help/keyboard-shortcuts.md

 # Keyboard shortcuts

-Everything in Zulip can be done with the mouse, but mastering a few keyboard shortcuts will change your experience of the app.
+Everything in Axxess can be done with the mouse, but mastering a few keyboard shortcuts will change your experience of the app.
 Start with the basics below, and add more to your repertoire as needed.